digital-fabric/extralite/README.md

 Extralite is a fast, extra-lightweight (about 600 lines of C-code) SQLite3 wrapper for Ruby.
 It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared statements.

-Extralite bundles the latest version of SQLite, offering access to the latest features and enhancements.
+Extralite comes in two flavors: the `extralite` gem which uses the system-installed sqlite3 library, and the `extralite-bundle` gem which bundles the latest version of SQLite ([3.38.0](https://sqlite.org/releaselog/3_38_0.html)), offering access to the latest features and enhancements.

 ## Features

-- Zero dependencies: Extralite bundles SQLite3 version [3.38.0](https://sqlite.org/releaselog/3_38_0.html) - no need to install any `libsqlite3` packages.
 - A variety of methods for different data access patterns: rows as hashes, rows as arrays, single row, single column, single value.
 - Prepared statements.